ndlopez/NowPlaying/README.md

 To update right-click on the icon (headphones) select <Update> option.
 It is also possible to update by selecting <Show> to display the app and then minimize again.

+3. VS Community Ed. no longer supports Framework NET 5.0, therefore, the following files should be updated to a long-term version:

+	- NowPlaying.cs: 5 netcoreapp3.1
+	- obj/NowPlaying.csproj.nuget.dgspec.json, change all NET 5.0 to netcoreapp3.1
+	- obj/project.assets.json, change all NET 5.0 to netcoreapp3.1

 ### Acknowledgments: